nlabs-studio/platform-lectures/README.md

 The '#' delimitor is used to split shape types.
 The @ delimitor splits the shapes from the scaling constants.
 The order of these scales is mapped on a 1-to-1 basis with the geometric shapes.
 These scaling constants allow subtractive manipulation to represent more complex volumes.
 This option persists for power users whom require this cutting edge precision.

 Each scaling constant is separated by the '=' delimitor.
 Its data type is that of a floating point and its interval is equal to [-1, 1].
-De fault, all objects have a scale set to 1.
+By default, all objects have a scale set to 1.

 # Metric Used